 If the person is unreasonable, leave the discussion.

-Neighbourhood Resolution (NR) is a community-based initiative undertaken by volunteer ‘Community Crime and Conflict Champions’, appointed to deliver neighbourhood restorative approaches within their own and neighbouring communities.
-Neighbourhood Resolution aims to reconnect the justice system to the communities it serves; returning the impetus, initiative and responsibility back to the community to address issues of low-level crime, anti-social behaviour, neighbour disputes, and other issues of concern.
+The Restorative Hub is a community-based initiative undertaken by volunteer ‘Community Crime and Conflict Champions’ appointed to deliver neighbourhood restorative approaches within their own and neighbouring communities.
+The Restorative Hub aims to reconnect the justice system to the communities it serves; returning the impetus, initiative and responsibility back to the community to address issues of low-level crime, anti-social behaviour, neighbour disputes, and other issues of concern.
 Once we have received the approval of both sides a meeting will be arranged.
 All meetings are private and confidential.
 Please speak to a member of Housing Services for more information.

 Anti-social Behaviour Documents